TUDB-Labs/mLoRA/README.md

 Using mLoRA can save significant computational and memory resources when training multiple adapters simultaneously.

 ### High performance on consumer hardware
-We fine-tuned the LoRA adapter using four A6000 graphics cards with fp32 precision and without using checkpointing or quantization techniques.
+We fine-tuned multiple LoRA adapters using four A6000 graphics cards with fp32 precision and without using checkpointing and any quantization techniques:

 | Model                                                               | mLoRA (tokens/s) | PEFT-LoRA with FSDP (tokens/s) | PEFT-LoRA with TP (tokens/s) |
 | ------------------------------------------------------------------- | ---------------- | ------------------------------ | ---------------------------- |